 Authors are responsible for the accuracy of their submissions and for the methods and/or materials they present.
 Please ensure that you have all necessary permissions to publish your images.
 Under a licensing agreement, individual authors retain copyright to their work and extend publication rights to AIC.

-2018 submissions are due on June 15th.
+2019 submissions are one month after the close of the annual meeting – July 1st.
 Editing will be done on a rolling basis, with a goal of publishing prior the next annual meeting.

 Cross Publication with JAIC

-Cross publication in JAIC is encouraged.
+Cross publication in JAIC is encouraged, though submissions should not be simultaneous.
 Please contact the OSG editors if you intend to publish in both.